-Natural language processing (NLP) necessitates lemmatization as an essential process that transforms words into their dictionary base forms, known as lemmas, without altering their contextual meanings.
-Unlike stemming, which removes word suffixes without considering linguistic complexities, lemmatization produces valid dictionary words.
-This article explores the workings of lemmatization, its superiority over other methods, implementation challenges, and practical applications.
+In the realm of Natural Language Processing (NLP), lemmatization plays a pivotal role by transforming text words into their base dictionary forms, known as lemmas, without losing their contextual meanings.
+Unlike stemming, which often removes word suffixes indiscriminately, lemmatization ensures the output consists of valid dictionary words.
+This article explores how lemmatization functions, highlights its advantages over other approaches, discusses implementation challenges, and provides practical usage examples.

 The Role of Lemmatization in NLP